 In my opinion the weather in Fuerteventura and the climate is one of the best in the world, not that I have visited everywhere to compare of course.
 It is rarely very hot in summer as temperatures of 40°C+, like it often is in southern Spain, are rare here.
 It is never cold in winter either as I wear shorts all year – over four years now without wearing long trousers.
 The local Fuerteventurans would disagree with that though as they often wear more clothes than I used to in a British winter.

 There are a number of reasons why the island has such a lovely climate.
 The islands are in the north easterly trade winds, used by the sailing ships of old to cross the Atlantic.
 They are also located within the Canary Current which have a similar pattern to the Trade winds.
-These two factors help to keep Fuerteventura cooler in summer.
+These two factors help to keep the weather in Fuerteventura cooler in summer.
 Obviously another influence in keeping the islands warmer in the winter is the latitude which puts the islands only 80 miles west of the Sahara desert.